tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 Readability definitely counts, and I like to think that in general I can write code that is readable.
-It's not always a given, but I try to write things out well, and that means sometimes not writing code in the shortest, or contraversly, longest way possible.
+It's not always a given, but I try to write things out well, and that means sometimes not writing code in the shortest, or, also, the longest way possible.

 After having experience I've also found different code bases become more or less readable after spending more time with them, and